janak11111/GenAI-Projects/README.md

 ### 2. **Advanced QA Chatbot with LLM and RAG Using**

-This project combines **LLaMA3** with **Retrieval-Augmented Generation (RAG)** to deliver an advanced question-answering system that:
+This project combines **Mistral** with **Retrieval-Augmented Generation (RAG)** to deliver an advanced question-answering system that:
 - Retrieves the most relevant context from a knowledge base.
 - Provides accurate and concise answers.
 - Excels at handling domain-specific queries.
 - Integrated vector search for lightning-fast retrieval
-- Chroma and FAISS VectorStore Used with LLaMA-3 LLM
+- Chroma and FAISS VectorStore Used with Mistral LLM
 ---

 ### 3. **Multisource QA System with LLM Agents**